 The idea is quite simple.
 The Standard Template has more than 100 algorithms for searching, counting, and manipulating ranges and their elements.
-With C++17, 69 of them are overloaded and a few new ones are added.
+With C++17, 69 are overloaded, and a few new ones are added.
 The overloaded and new algorithms can be invoked with a so-called execution policy.
-By using the execution policy, you can specify whether the algorithm should run sequential, parallel, or parallel and vectorise.
+Using the execution policy, you can specify whether the algorithm should run sequentially, parallel, or parallel and vectorized.

 A first example

-Which overloaded variant of an algorithm is used can be chosen by the policy tag.
+The policy tag chooses which overloaded variant of an algorithm is used.
 How does that work?

 1